 View this artwork by appointment, at Tate Britain's Prints and Drawings Rooms

-Allowing for the sketchiness of the foreground, Turner’s viewpoint appears to be at about the point where Barbrook Road becomes Lynbridge Road, leading down to Lynmouth at the end of the valley of the West Lyn River.
-Lynton stands to the north on the heights to the left, while Foreland Point is in the distance to the north-east beyond Lynmouth.
-The valley is now densely wooded, obscuring this prospect, but George Rowe’s lithograph Entrance to Lynton and Lynmouth of about 1828 or 1835 and George Townsend’s 1853 engraving Lynton and Lynmouth (Westcountry Studies Library, Exeter) shows the unobstructed view.
+The viewpoint seems to be around where Barbrook Road becomes Lynbridge Road, leading down to Lynmouth at the mouth of the West Lyn River.
+Lynton is to the north on the hill to the left; the hill beyond Lynmouth obscures Foreland Point to the north-east.
+Today the valley is densely wooded, hiding this view, but it is shown clearly in George Rowe’s lithograph Entrance to Lynton and Lynmouth of about 1828 or 1835 and George Townsend’s 1853 engraving Lynton and Lynmouth (Westcountry Studies Library, Exeter).